 The first big event on the gardening calendar each year is the RHS Flowershow in Cardiff.
-It takes place in Bute Park, right next to Cardiff Castle, and has a definitely Spring-like feel to it.
+It takes place in Bute Park, right next to Cardiff Castle, and has a definitely sense of Spring about it.

-I travelled down to Cardiff with Mark again this year to take a look around the show.
+I travelled down to Cardiff with Mark to take a look around the show.
 And as usual, it was full of horticultural inspiration, family fun, and much more.

-This post will first cover the beautiful show gardens of the RHS Flowershow Cardiff, and will then take you on a tour through the Floral Marquees.
+In this post, I’ll first guide you around the beautiful show gardens of RHS Flowershow Cardiff, and then I’ll take you on a tour through the Floral Marquees.

 The RHS awards medals at each of its events as a mark of excellence.
 They are judged by a highly experienced panel, who award four grades of medal: Bronze, Silver, Silver-Gilt and the coveted Gold medal.